 Drinking and Driving

 Driving under the influence (DUI) is one of the most flagrant acts of recklessness a driver can commit.
 Despite knowing the dangers, thousands of drivers operate their vehicles after drinking alcohol every year.
 According to the California Department of Motor Vehicles (DMV), 176,223 injury collisions occurred with drivers in 2015.

 You can use this as evidence of the other driver’s intoxication or inability to safely operate the vehicle.
 There may also be eyewitnesses that can attest to seeing the driver drinking before getting into the car, or driving erratically in the minutes leading up to the crash.
 You deserve to speak to a reputable California car accident lawyer and thoroughly investigate your accident.

 While it’s technically possible to represent yourself in a car accident case, it is not the wisest course of action.
 Self-representation can put you at risk of making mistakes and missing your opportunity to recover for your damages.
 Negotiating with insurance claims adjusters is difficult and the stakes can be high.
-Protect your rights and your future by retaining an attorney to settle your case or take it to trial if need be.
-Our car accidents lawyers work on a contingency-fee basis, meaning you only pay attorneys’ fees if we win you a monetary award.
+Protect your rights and your future by retaining a car accident lawyer to settle your case or take it to trial if need be.
+Our car accident lawyers work on a contingency-fee-basis, meaning you only pay attorneys’ fees if we win you a monetary award.